MrDham/OpenTheremin_V4_with_MIDI/README.md

 In order to have a first plug and play user experience with MPE synths (e.g. Surge XT), from version 2.0 Default startup configuration is: Register = Center, Timbre = 1st Waveform, Channel = MIDI Channel 2, Note Lifecycle = Aftertouch on/Legato on/Pitch Bend on, Pitch bend range = 48 Semitones, Volume trigger = 0, Rod antenna MIDI CC = None, Loop antenna MIDI CC = 7-Volume.

-Before version 2.0 it used to be: Register = Center, Timbre = 1st Waveform, Channel = MIDI Channel 1, Note Lifecycle = Legato on/Pitch Bend on, Pitch bend range = 2 Semitones, Volume trigger = 0, Rod antenna MIDI CC = None, Loop antenna MIDI CC = 7-Volume
+(Before version 2.0 it used to be: Register = Center, Timbre = 1st Waveform, Channel = MIDI Channel 1, Note Lifecycle = Legato on/Pitch Bend on, Pitch bend range = 2 Semitones, Volume trigger = 0, Rod antenna MIDI CC = None, Loop antenna MIDI CC = 7-Volume)

 You can also save your own favourite startup configuration in EEPROM (see CALIBRATION) so as it persists after Power OFF ON cycle.

+TECHNICAL DETAIL ABOUT MPE IMPACTING SETTINGS

+A global principle of MPE is to define one or two zones (called Upper and Lower Zone), each one having a Manager Channel (1 or 16) and a group of Member Channels (between Channel 2 and Channel 15).
+These Member Channels are purposed to distribute the polyphonic notes when using a polyphonic controller, each note being taken as a monophonic instrument.
+This way, each note can have its own Pitch Bend, its own Aftertouch and its own Continuous Controlers.
+Hence the name of “polyphonic expression”.

+A common default setting of MPE synths is to have Pich Bend Range of Manager Channel set to 2 (for Pitch wheel control) and Pitch Bend Range of Member Channels set to 48 (for long glissandos).

+Without entering into too much detail here, the theremin being monophonic, it simply needs to use one of the Member Channels (e.g. Channel 2 for the Lower Zone) and to have Pitch Bend Range set to 48 to be able to control properly a MPE synth.

 MUTE CAPACITIVE BUTTON: